fjames86/lgrep/README.md

 If any lines cannot be decoded to a string, a warning is signalled and the file is ignored.

-## 2.3 `grep-if`, `grep-if-not`
+## 2.3 `grep-if`
-These functions search through a set of files, invoking a callback on each line of each file.
+This function searches through a set of files, invoking a callback on each line of each file.

 ## 2.4 `grep`, `grep*`
 These functions are conveience wrappers. `grep` returns a list of all matches, `grep*` prints out matching lines to `*STANDARD-OUTPUT*` in a similar way to unix grep.

+## 2.5 `diff`
+This function compares two files and prints differences to `*STANDARD-OUTPUT*` in the unified diff format.

 ## 3. License
 Licensed under the terms of the MIT license.

+## 4. Notes
+The diffing algorithm was translated from the original Python program at (blog.robertelder.org/diff-algorithm).

 Frank James
 2019